rapind/grokphoto-theme-default/README.md

 ## Installation

-Just add this line to your Gemfile.
+Just add this line to your Gemfile:

     gem 'grokphoto-theme-default', :git => 'git://github.com/rapind/grokphoto.git'

-Then
+Then:

     bundle install

 ## Other Themes

-* TODO
+Coming soon...